olcf-tutorials/Batch-Script-Examples/README.md

 - `js_task_info |& sort -k2 -n` is merely a stand-in here, and should be replaced with your executable.
 - This script is intended to be a starting place.
 It may be sufficient for very simple runs, but only a few `jsrun` options are included here.
 For a more in-depth look at `jsrun`, see its very own [jsrun Quick Start Guide](https://github.com/olcf-tutorials/jsrun_quick_start_guide).
 - If you're looking for other examples of job submission scripts for Summit, see [this great repo](https://github.com/dappelha/summit-scripts) by [@dappelha](https://github.com/dappelha)
+- `number_of_nodes` is not used directly in this script.
+Since LSF doesn't provide an environment variable for it, this one-liner is a quick way to capture the number of compute nodes a job is requesting, and is included here as reference.

 <hr>